 Authority.
 Each party shall amend its comprehensive plan to authorize the conveyances of water and interties described in this Agreement.
 Each party warrants and represents to the other that the person signing this Agreement on the party's behalf has the requisite power and authority to do so and the party's respective governing bodies have duly authorized and approved this Agreement and that each has the right, title, power and authority to carry out and perform the terms of this Agreement.

 Service Areas.
-Each party retains the tight to serve its water service area.
+Each party retains the right to exclusively serve their respective water service area.
 Neither party shall serve properties within the other's service area without the prior written consent of the other party which may be granted or withheld in its sole discretion.
 This Agreement does either party any rights as to the other party' s water storage, transmission and source facilities nor the water rights of a party.

 Damage/Force Majeure..
 In the event of loss or destruction of water system facilities described in this Agreement, the owner of the damaged facility shall use reasonable efforts to repair or replace it within a reasonable time.
 A party's performance that is prevented by a natural catastrophe, act of terrorism, act of God or similar event, shall be excused until the event subsides and performance can be reasonably accomplished.

 Term.
-Except as the parties may otherwise agree in writing, this Agreement shall commence on the date of mutual execution hereof and shall remain in effect for the life of the intertie facilities described herein as they may be replaced, adjusted and repaired from time to time.
+Except as the parties may otherwise agree in writing, this Agreement shall commence on the date of mutual execution hereof and shall remain in effect for the life of the Cedar Falls Way Intertie facilities described herein as they may be replaced, adjusted and repaired from time to time and the Permit and resulting certificate of water right.

 Dispute resolution.
 Any dispute arising out of the terms and conditions of this Agreement, except for a billing dispute, shall be submitted for mediation to a mediator agreed to by the parties.
 If mediation is unsuccessful, the dispute shall be arbitrated by a mutually designated arbitrator.
 If the parties cannot agree on an arbitrator, then JAMS Arbitration and Mediation Service in Seattle, WA shall make the appointment.
 Arbitration shall be conducted in accordance with Title 7.04 RCW and JAMS rules.
 The arbitrator's decision shall be final and shall award reasonable attorneys' fees, expert witness fees and costs of arbitration to the prevailing party.
 Requests for reconsideration or modification may be submitted as provided by Superior Court Civil Rules.
 The arbitrator's decision shall be reduced to judgment as provided by Title 7.04 RCW.
 The provisions of this paragraph do not apply to arbitration of a billing dispute.